NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 ## Getting Started

 We start with a simple project that spawns a handful of basketballs every time the mouse is clicked.
-If you'd like to follow along, you can download the sample project [here](https://google.com).
+If you'd like to follow along, download the [sample project](https://github.com/NormalVR/Normcore-Samples/releases/latest/download/Normcore-Network-Profiler.zip).
-TODO: Update link to samples repo

 Open up the "Basketball Shooter (Unoptimized)" scene in the sample project.